ssansskarr/buildathon-genai/README.md

 - **LLM Selection**: Get guidance on selecting the most appropriate LLM based on cost, quality, and latency
 - **PDF Export**: Download AI recommendations as professionally formatted PDF reports

+## What Sets AIlign Apart

+One thing we'd like to share is what really sets this platform apart, especially from our perspective as builders.

+We realized early on that AI tools often speak one language - either highly technical or overly simplified.
+So, we built ours to do both.
+Technical teams can dive into detailed cost models and performance metrics, while business stakeholders get clear, outcome-focused insights.
+No back-and-forth translation needed.

+We also made a conscious decision not to stop at a prototype.
+What we have is deployable in real-world environments, like a full-scale railway deployment, with no extra setup required.
+That constraint - building something real, not just presentable - kept us focused.

+And finally, the platform isn't static.
+It evolves with the AI landscape.
+If model prices drop or better ones come out, our recommendations adjust in real time.
+That means teams aren't making decisions based on outdated assumptions.

+At the core, our goal was to reduce the disconnect between technical capability and business goals.
+We think the time pressure actually helped - it made us focus only on what matters most.

 ## Technology Stack

 - **Frontend**: Next.js, React, Tailwind CSS